-5. RELATED WORK
+VI.
+RELATED WORK

-In [13], the rate anomaly problem in 802.11b WLANs was first exposed and analyzed.
+In [19], the rate anomaly problem in 802.11b WLANs was first exposed and analyzed.
 Our experimental results confirm this problem for 802.11a WLANs.

-Various solutions to the rate anomaly problem suggest changing the MAC to be "time-fair" rather than the current "packet-fair" scheme that is used in practice [14, 20], and therefore require a new MAC and would not interoperate with the defacto standard 802.11 deployed in conventional LANs.
+Various solutions to the rate anomaly problem suggest changing the MAC to be "time-fair" rather than the current "packet-fair" scheme that is used in practice [20], [29], and therefore require a new MAC and would not interoperate with the defacto standard 802.11 deployed in conventional LANs.
 Furthermore, unlike SoftRepeater, the above ideas have not been demonstrated on top of real systems.

-In contrast to SoftRepeater, other practical solutions, such as [23, 11] require changes to the AP.
+In contrast to SoftRepeater, other practical solutions, such as [32], [16] require changes to the AP.
 Another drawback of prior work is that they further degrade the performance of the low-rate stations, such that the incentive to affect the change is not global among stations, as is the case for SoftRepeater.

-Multi-hop extensions to WLANs, such as those proposed in [17, 19], have demonstrated in simulation that they too can alleviate the rate anomaly problem.
+Multi-hop extensions to WLANs, such as those proposed in [26], [28], have demonstrated in simulation that they too can alleviate the rate anomaly problem.
 However, because they require substantial modifications to the MAC layer, they have not been tested in practice.
-CoopMAC [18], while having been implemented, only supports the ad-hoc mode and does not implement some of the MAC-layer features due to hardware constraints.
-Also, SoftRepeater can use multiple channels, while CoopMAC cannot.
+CoopMAC [27] and CRS [18], while having been implemented, only support the adhoc mode.
+Also, SoftRepeater can use multiple channels, while CoopMAC and CRS cannot.

-Mesh routing schemes (e.g., [9, 10]) focus on increasing throughput in an ad-hoc setting.
-Specifically, WCETT [10] aims of minimize the transmission times of a mix of high-rate and low-rate senders.
-To account for background interference, we can use a similar idea of WCETT to determine the link throughput via link-level probing (see Section 3.1.2).
-Although mesh routing schemes consider more complex cases with multiple hops, using three or more hops to mitigate rate anomaly only brings marginal benefits [17].
-On the other hand, unlike SoftRepeater, these schemes cannot address fairness issues involving more than one station.
+Various mesh routing schemes, [6], [7], [13], [14], focus on increasing throughput in an ad-hoc setting.
+In particular, WCETT [14] aims to minimize the transmission times of a mix of high-rate and low-rate senders.
+To account for background interference, we can use a similar idea of WCETT to determine the link throughput via link-level probing (see Section III-C).
+Although the mesh routing schemes consider more complex cases with multiple hops, using three or more hops to mitigate rate anomaly only brings marginal benefits [26].
+On the other hand, unlike SoftRepeater, these schemes cannot address the fairness issues involving more than one station.

-Commercially available hardware repeaters [8, 7, 26] blindly repeat everything they overhear over the air without considering the effects.
+Commercially available hardware repeaters [12], [11], [35] blindly repeat everything they overhear over the air without considering the effects.
 Consequently, they double the traffic transmitted over the air, and each new repeater reduces the network capacity by half.
 They are mainly useful as range extenders instead of addressing the rate anomaly problem.